zeeshanali/Online-Help/docs/Install_Guide/ig_ch_10_troubleshooting.md

     menu **Failback** button.

-For more details about manually performing failover and failback operations, see the Intel® Manager for Lustre* software online Help topic, *Managing storage*.
+For more details about manually performing failover and failback operations, see the Integrated Manager for Lustre* software online Help topic, *Managing storage*.

 ***Problem:*** **You need to restart cleanly after a power outage to